|Student Rating:||3 / 5|

 - You’re a disciplined spender, who won’t carry a balance or miss payments.

-- You want to finance a large purchase at zero percent (and you have the discipline to pay it off in 12 billing cycles).
+- You want to finance a large purchase with a generous intro APR offer (and you have the discipline to pay it off before the ongoing APR kicks in).

-How to use the Bank of America Travel Rewards Card for Students:
+How to use the Bank of America Travel Rewards credit card for Students:

-- Be sure to pay off your balance before the zero-percent offer expires.
+- Be sure to pay off your balance before the intro APR offer expires.
 The regular interest rate – once it kicks in – is high.

 - You can book travel how and where you want and redeem your points for statement credits.